-A notification about failed security tests in SoapUI containing additional information about the response and possible reasons for failure.
+A notification about failed security tests in ReadyAPI Test containing additional information about the response and possible reasons for failure.

 Application Programming Interface (API) is the way a computer program interacts with another computer program.
 It is possible and very common that one computer program uses the services of another computer program, and that they are connected through a network.
 This is often referred to as Service Oriented Architecture (SOA).

 A computer that offers an API is a server, and a program that uses the service is a client.
 A supplier does not have to know anything about the client.
 All it needs to do is to answer specific questions that the clients ask.